 SOWK 4505 Relationship Therapy (3 Credits)

 This course focuses on assessment, problem/solution path identification, intervention strategies and outcome evaluation in counseling heterosexual, gay and lesbian couples.
 Identifies common relationship patterns and explores intervention strategies including behavioral, strategic, structural, narrative, transpersonal and feminist.
 Also covered are issues such as conflict management, relationship enhancement, intimacy, power and control, domestic abuse, infidelity and divorce.
 Students will analyze the intersecting issues of oppression: sexism, racism, classism, heterosexism and ageism.

-SOWK 4520 Advanced Strategies and Techniques of Family Systems Practice (3 Credits)
+SOWK 4520 Advanced Clinical Social Work Practice with Families (3 Credits)